 What is Data Replication?

-Replication is a process of copying data from various databases, known as master databases or servers to multiple slave servers.
+Data replication is a process of copying data from various databases, known as master databases or servers to multiple slave servers.
 The master server is known as such because it provides the data for replication.
 Replicated data can be a complete set of databases, a single database, or even data tables taken from the desired database.

 In the master-slave configuration, any changes that are made to one of the slaves, automatically reflect in the master record in a matter of seconds, following which, all the slaves receive the data updations from the master server in a fully-automated manner.

-Some key features of Replication:
+Some key features of replication are:

 - Scalability: Having one or more slave servers allows data reads to be done on them, thereby reducing the load on the master server, which only allows performing the write operation.

 - Backup Assistance: This involves replicating data to a slave that you can use as backup data.
 This backup can then act as a stand-alone server in a stable state.